nilghe/urlswitchr/README.md

 - /testsite/index.html

 ## Setup
-- link to urlswitchr.js in your HTML
+Link to urlswitchr.js in your HTML

 ```html
 <script src="urlswitchr.js"></script>
 ```

-- Define the plugin on page load
+Define the plugin on page load

 ```javascript
 	$("a[href]").urlswitchr({